 Melissa Deckman is the Louis L. Goldstein Professor of Public Affairs and Chair of the Political Science Department at Washington College.
-She is also an Affiliated Scholar with the Public Religion Research Institute, where she writes regularly about religion, gender, and politics at its Faith in the Numbers blog.
+She also chairs the board of the Public Religion Research Institute (PRRI).

 - B.A. in Political Science, St. Mary’s College of Maryland, 1993